Men, welcome to women's hell. They've been living in it for a long time.

 "Well House of Cards is ruined / And that really sucks," Ronan sings on SNL.
 "Well here's a list of stuff / That's ruined for us."

-The list goes: Parking, walking, Uber, pony tails, bathrobes, night time, drinking, hotels, and men.
+The list includes: Parking, walking, Uber, pony tails, bathrobes, night time, and drinking.

 On Wednesday, veteran Today show host Matt Lauer's name was added to the list when NBC News fired him after a female colleague accused him of inappropriate sexual behavior.
 More sexual misconduct allegations were made against him after his firing was announced.
 SNL addressed the issue on its episode on Saturday, during Weekend Update.